slu4coder/Minimal-UART-CPU-System/README.md

-# Minimal UART CPU System
+# Minimal UART CPU System - Revision 1.5 coming soon!

 NEWS: There is a new revision 1.5 coming soon featuring 512KB FLASH SSD, 3.6864MHz clock speed and an expansion port!